-PCC's accounts receivable includes tuition and fee charges to students and amounts due from federal grantor agencies.
+PCC's accounts receivable includes tuition and fee charges to students and amounts due from federal grantor agencies as well as appropriations from the Republic of Palau.
 The allowance for doubtful accounts is stated at an amount which management believes will be adequate to absorb possible losses on accounts receivable that may become uncollectible based on evaluations of the collectability of these accounts and prior collection experience.
 The allowance is established through a provision for uncollectible accounts charged to tuition and fees.
-For the years ended September 30, 2018 and 2017, the tuition and fees in the Statements of Revenues, Expenses, and Changes in Net Position is reported net of the provision for uncollectible accounts of \$337,566 and \$496,961, respectively.
+For the years ended September 30, 2019 and 2018, the tuition and fees in the Statements of Revenues, Expenses, and Changes in Net Position is reported net of the provision for uncollectible accounts of \$152,893 and \$337,566, respectively.